teamMay/factory/README.md

 ### SubFactories

 It is fairly common for entities to have relations (manyToOne, oneToMany, oneToOne etc...) between them.
 In this case we create factories for all the entities and make use of `SubFactory` to create a link between them.
-SubFactories will be resolve when instance are built.
+SubFactories will be resolved when instances are built.
 Note that this is pure syntactic sugar as one could use an arrow function calling another factory.

 #### Example